Voter turnout in the European Parliament elections: Political system

 Studying European elections from 1979 to 1999 Studlar et al. demonstrate that "hosting an Eu institution and being a founding member of the European Community," foster "greater EU awareness" that might result in greater turnout.
 Turnout differences between old and new Member States has attracted great scholarly attention.

-Historically speaking, Wessels and Franklin proposed to challenge Rose's thesis that limited voting participation in new members states was due to the “post‐communist” status (i.e. “lack of trust in political parties and governments, legacies of communist rule”), arguing that cross-national differences in turnout are partially due to a weaker “European identity and political community” in eastern states that constrain/limit “political commitment and participation”.
+Historically speaking, Wessels and Franklin proposed to challenge Rose's thesis that limited voting participation in new members states was due to the "post‐communist" status (i.e. "lack of trust in political parties and governments, legacies of communist rule"), arguing that cross-national differences in turnout are partially due to a weaker "European identity and political community" in eastern states that constrain/limit "political commitment and participation".

 Economically speaking, Mattila shows (building upon Gabel's research) that citizens living in "net beneficiaries" countries (i.e. benefiting financially from EU membership), are more likely to cast their vote than those living in "contributor" countries.
-According to him, the information, spread by the media and the political sphere, that a given "country has to finance other member countries through taxes” might influence citizens' decision to abstain.
+According to him, the information, spread by the media and the political sphere, that a given "country has to finance other member countries through taxes" might influence citizens' decision to abstain.

 Finally, according to Franklin, after the 2004 elections, new EU countries have lost "the boost to turnout that new member countries generally enjoy at their first EP election".

+Kostelka and Krejcova show that EP turnout is positively associated with the domestic strength of Eurosceptic parties.
+The more seats they hold in the national parliment, the stronger voter turnout in the subsequent EP election.